 Your natural weapon dice increases in strength as if you were a monk equal to your level for your claw attack, or a monk four levels higher for your bite attack (up to a maximum of 2d6 damage if at level 17 or above).
 For example, a 7th level Worgen warrior’s claws deal 1d6 damage (from 1d4), and their bite deals 1d8 damage.

 If you have a magic weapon, you can fold its power into your form while you are shifting.
-While shifted, you cannot use the magic weapon, but can treated your unarmed attacks as if magical.
+While shifted, you cannot use the magic weapon, but can treat your unarmed attacks as if magical.

 Worgen Curse.
 Depending on your mental acuity, willpower, or predilections in combat, the curse is either a major or minor part of your identity.
 You can modify your Worgen Form ability with one of the following modifiers.